Flexible Distribution Alignment: Towards Long-tailed Semi-supervised Learning with Proper Calibration: Experiments

 \textbf{Do we need a progressive scheduler?} The setup for FlexDA, as outlined in Section~\ref{sec:main_results}, adheres to configurations proposed by Lazarow et al.~\cite{lazarow2023udal}.
 Within the ADELLO framework, this analysis investigates the effect of the speed of the scheduler (\(d\)) and the minimum bias hyperparameters (\(\alpha_{\text{min}}\)) on model performance.
 Table~\ref{table:schedule_ablation} suggests that a moderate, yet progressive, scheduler, i.e. $d \in (1,3)$, leads to optimal accuracy, while an aggressive debiasing rate (\(d = 0\)) proves detrimental.
 Performance peaks when the minimum bias (\(\alpha_{\text{min}}\)) is near zero as observed in Table~\ref{table:min_bias_ablation}, suggesting that this configuration minimizes the balanced error, aligning with findings of fully-supervised approaches~\cite{menon2021longtail}.
 Generally, there is minimal sensitivity to the precise settings of these hyperparameters.
 We hypothesize that the union of FlexDA with complementary consistency is key to the effectiveness of ADELLO compared to other DA approaches, namely CReST+ and DebiasPL, which do not engage in full classifier debiasing to retain high data utilization.

-\textbf{How robust is the inferred temperature $T$?} Fig. \ref{fig:temperature-ablation} shows the effectiveness of our approach in finding a suitable $T$ under LTSSL.
-We calibrate $T$ based on the class imbalance of unlabeled data, following (\ref{eq:temperature_inference}), and this strategy is nearly as effective as custom-tuning the temperature for each dataset.
-For balanced data, a $T$ near one is preferred, facilitating distillation from an increasingly balanced classifier and leading to marked performance gains.
-Under data imbalance, our solution takes a more conservative approach by opting for a higher temperature.
+\textbf{How robust is the inferred temperature $T$?} We calibrate $T$ based on the class imbalance of unlabeled data, using (\ref{eq:temperature_inference}).
+Fig.~\ref{fig:temperature-ablation} shows this strategy is nearly as effective as custom-tuning the temperature for each dataset.
+A $T$ near one is preferred for balanced data, facilitating distillation from an increasingly balanced classifier and leading to marked performance gains.
+Under more imbalanced cases, our method takes a more cautious approach by opting for a higher temperature.

-\textbf{Effect of warm-up period.} Table \ref{table:warmup_period_ablation} shows that in LT settings, beginning distillation after a warm-up period using our temperature-selection procedure usually boosts performance compared to using an uninformative setting or not distilling at all, while showing robustness (low sensitivity) to the starting point for complementary consistency.
+\textbf{Effect of warm-up period.} Table~\ref{table:warmup_period_ablation} shows that beginning complementary consistency after a warm-up stage using our temperature-selection procedure boosts performance compared to using an uninformative setting or not distilling at all, while showing robustness to the exact starting point for CCR.